José Luis Escrivá: Chairman of AIReF and EU IFIs

 In early 2014, the conservative government of Mariano Rajoy nominated him as the first chairman of the Independent Authority for Fiscal Responsibility (AIReF) of Spain.
 The Finance Committee of the Congress of Deputies confirmed his appointment in February 2014.
 The AIReF was created that year by the Spanish government at the behest of the European Union for the audit of public accounts.
 He remained in post until January 2020, when he was appointed as minister.

 In November 2015 he was appointed as the first chair of the EU Independent Fiscal Institutions Network, a newly created institution to exchange views, expertise and pool resources in areas of common concern between all the independent fiscal oversight bodies operating in the European Union.
 He was re-elected in November 2017 and ended its second term in November 2019, when the Network elected Seamus Coffey to replace him.

+Spain’s government proposed Digital Transformation Minister Jose Luis Escriva as the next central bank governor, but the opposition People’s Party (PP) rejected the nomination.
+Economy Minister Carlos Cuerpo postponed the announcement and emphasized ongoing negotiations to reach an agreement.
+The acting governor, Margarita Delgado, can attend but not vote in European Central Bank meetings.